Sohambiswas8/Sohambiswas8/README.md

-### Hi there !
+### Hi there!
 Soham's here 👋

-- 🔭 I’m currently working as Data Analyst at IIT, Jodhpur, India
+- 🔭 I’m currently working as a PhD Fellow at Manipal University, Jaipur, India
-- 🌱 My work here is in computational genomics, population genetics and machine learning
+- 🌱 My work here is in computational systems genomics, population genetics and machine learning
-- 👯 I’m open to collaborate.
-Data science and Big-data-bioinformatics is what I'm fascinated about.
+- 👯 I’m open to collaborating.
+Data science and big data bioinformatics are what fascinate me.
-- 💬 My aspiration ...
-PhD in Bioinformatics, Systems Medicine & AI
+- 💬 My aspiration ... bioinformatics software developer, big data curation, bioinformatics cloud resource management